sq-lumin/pymodaq_plugins_newport/README.rst

 This last command should be executed in the python environment where you installed pymodaq.

 Tested on Windows10 with pymodaq >= 3.3.0.

+XPS-Q8 tested on Windows 11 with pymodaq >= 4.1.0.